PROTEST PROPERTY TAXES

 ..

-January 1 begins the new tax year and your property assessed valuation for the 2021-2022 tax season will be mailed on or about April 30.
-You have just 30 days from the postmarked date to protest the assessed valuation of your property.
-Remember…
+January 1 begins the new tax year and your property assessed valuation for tax season will be mailed on or about April 30.
+You have just 30 days from the postmarked date to protest the assessed valuation of your property, or May 15th whichever is later.
+Check with your county for the deadline.

 So even if the tax rate did not go up, but your assessed valuation increased, then your tax bill will increase.
 However, you can protest your property assessment!
 The following paragraphs discuss the steps to take to accomplish the protest.